Caregiving: Tips for long-distance caregivers

 - Coordinate services for a loved one, such as arranging for household help or in-home care, and follow up to make sure there are no problems

-You might also arrange to stay with your loved one while his or her primary caregiver takes time off or goes on vacation.
+You might also arrange to stay with your loved one while his or her primary caregiver goes on vacation.

 You can take many steps to be an effective long-distance caregiver.
 For example:

-Schedule a family meeting.
-Gather family and friends involved in your loved one's care in person, by phone or by video chat.
+- Schedule a family meeting.
+Gather family and friends involved in your loved one''s care in person, by phone or by Web chat.
 Discuss your goals, air feelings and divide up duties.
 Appoint someone to summarize the decisions made and distribute notes after the meeting.
 Be sure to include the loved one in need of care in the decision-making process.

-Ask your loved one's friends for help.
-Stay in touch with your loved one's friends and neighbors.
-Ask your loved one who he or she would prefer to come around on a regular basis, and ask those people to regularly check in on your loved one.
-They might be able to help you understand what's going on with your loved one on a daily basis.
+- Ask your loved one''s friends for help.
+Stay in touch with your loved one''s friends and neighbors.
+If possible, ask them to regularly check in on your loved one.
+They might be able to help you understand what''s going on with your loved one on a daily basis.

-Seek professional help.
+- Seek professional help.
 If necessary, hire someone to help with meals, personal care and other needs.
-A geriatric care manager or social worker also might be helpful in organizing your loved one's care.
-Contact your Area Agency on Aging for help finding local resources.
+A geriatric care manager or social worker also might be helpful in organizing your loved one''s care.

-Stay in touch.
+- Stay in touch.
 Try sending your loved one digital movies of yourself.
 Send cards.
-Set a time each day or week for phone calls or video chats with your loved one.
+Set a time each day or week for phone calls with your loved one.

 How can I make the most of visits with my loved one?